Oregon Mesothelioma Lawyer

 Oregon has an important maritime industry that includes shipbuilding.
 Asbestos was used heavily in ship construction, particularly during World War II.
 It was cheap and common, added lightweight strength to other materials, and was fireproof, making it attractive to shipwrights.

 Anyone who worked in or around shipyards in Oregon during peak asbestos use likely came into contact with it.
-Those at the most significant risk of getting sick were workers who built or repaired ships and handled asbestos materials, such as spray-on asbestos insulation used in many ships.
+Workers who built or repaired ships and handled asbestos materials, such as spray-on asbestos insulation used in many ships, were at the most significant risk of getting sick.

 The high use of asbestos on vessels helps explain why U.S. Navy veterans have some of the highest rates of mesothelioma.